 Check the house deeds

 In some rare cases when house owners have checked their deeds, they have discovered the fence is jointly owned.
-Which can happen with a party or boundary wall, so aways double-check because you might be surprised!
+This can happen with a party or boundary wall, so always double-check because you might be surprised.